GoalProfit/gp-docs/documentation/markdown/template.md

 Pricing solutions enable retailers to maximize GMROI (Gross Margin Return on Investment) by setting optimal initial prices, promotions, and markdowns.

-# About GoalProfit Applications
+# About Digital Wave Applications

-GoalProfit is designed to automate pricing, making recommendations based on price rules, competitor prices, forecasts, and elasticity.
+Digital Wave is designed to automate pricing, making recommendations based on price rules, competitor prices, forecasts, and elasticity.
-This guide provides a basic introduction to the GoalProfit platform and its components.
+This guide provides a basic introduction to the Digital Wave platform and its components.

 ![](../user_guide/media/user_guide/image8.jpeg)